dpnetca/100daysOfCode/README.md

 for the first few days of lessons (possibly the first 15 days?) we are using repl.it for our code.
 I may move these to this repo at some point, but repl.it is neat as it allows you to run the code in the browser.
+Start at Day 6 all code has been moved to git hub the the appropriate folder.
+Each day also contains a small readme explaining the days events.
 You can see my repl.it profile at: https://repl.it/@dpnetca there are are lots items in here related to the 100 days of code course as I follow along with the lessons.
-Below are links to the specific repls for the end of day projects:
+Below are links to the specific repls for the end of day projects that have not yet been moved to git:

 - Day 1: [Band Name Generator](https://repl.it/@dpnetca/band-name-generator-start#main.py)
 - Day 2: [Tip Calculator](https://repl.it/@dpnetca/tip-calculator-start#main.py)
 - Day 3: [Treasure Island](https://repl.it/@dpnetca/treasure-island-start#main.py)
 - Day 4: [Rock Paper Scissors](https://repl.it/@dpnetca/rock-paper-scissors)
 - Day 5: [Password Generator](https://repl.it/@dpnetca/password-generator-start#main.py)
-- Day 6: Completed through [Reeborg's World](https://reeborg.ca/).
-My solutions found here in the "Day 6" folder.
-Day 6 final challenge was the [maze](https://github.com/dpnetca/100daysOfCode/blob/master/day6/maze.py).
-However there is a corner case where this solution fails, seen in the problenm_world's. solved with [Problem Worlds](https://github.com/dpnetca/100daysOfCode/blob/master/day6/problem_worlds.py)

-## Cadence
+# Cadence

 As a group we have initially decided on a slightly slower cadence, to allow as many people as we can to be able to join along, and recognizing that everyone has busy schedules, our goal is to complete 4 days worth of sessions